catseye/ALPACA/doc/ALPACA.markdown

 way in which that could happen.

 `arrow-chain` and `identifier` tokens overlap; tokens beginning with a series of `v`s (lower-case letter "vee"s) will be interpreted as an `arrow-chain`.
 Thus, the text `vonNeumann` will be scanned as the arrow-chain `v` followed by the identifier `onNeumann`.
-Until such time as this is addressed, avoid giving states, classes, and neighbourhoods names which begin with a lowercase `v`.
+This may be addressed in a future version of ALPACA.
+Until such time, avoid giving states, classes, and neighbourhoods names which begin with a lowercase `v`.
 (Convention says to start these identifiers with uppercase letters anyhow.)

 Differences between ALPACA 1.0 and Previous Versions
 ----------------------------------------------------

-Previous versions of ALPACA did not support attribute representation declarations, or multiple representation declarations; they supported only a single quoted character to be used as the "appearance".

 Previous versions of ALPACA did not support arbitrary strings of arrows for state designators; instead, only arrow-chains in the set {`^`, `v`, `<`, `>`, `^<`, `^>`, `v<`, `v>`} were permitted.
-In addition, previous versions supported eight compass directions (`n`, `ne`, etc) in place of arrow chains.
+In addition, previous versions supported eight compass direction abbreviations (`n`, `ne`, etc) in place of arrow chains.
 This is no longer supported.
-However, a future version might introduce a more "readable" alternative state referent syntax.

 Previous versions of ALPACA always assumed a Moore neighbourhood when making an adjacency predicate.
 Other neighbourhoods could not be defined, and